 During graduate school, he taught in high schools across Kentucky with the Poetry-in-the-Schools Program through the Kentucky Arts Council, editing an anthology of student writing called Cloud Bumping.
 Embarking on a career in education, he taught at Kentucky State University in Frankfort until retiring in 2008.
 During that time, he taught in the Governor’s School for the Arts as well as serving as director of the Governor’s Scholars Program on two campuses.
 He also spent a year in Denmark as scholar-teacher in the Fulbright Program, also teaching a graduate course at Kangwon University in South Korea as well as short periods teaching abroad in England and Ireland in a studies-abroad program.

 Dr. Taylor has received publication awards from the Kentucky Historical Society and the Thomas D. Clark Medallion for his Elkhorn book as well as receiving a Distinguished Professor Award at KSU.
-Recently retired after fourteen years from Transylvania University as Keenan Visiting Writer, he is co-owner of Poor Richard’s Books and lives on a small farm outside Frankfort, Kentucky.
+Recently retired after fourteen years from Transylvania University as Keenan Visiting Writer, he is co-founder of Poor Richard’s Books and lives on a small farm outside Frankfort, Kentucky.
 He was inducted to the Kentucky Writers Hall of Fame in 2023.

 Past Presenters